Newly Accepted Partnership Program Students

 Submit Immunization Documentation

-All partnership program students must submit your immunization documentation and meningitis acknowledgement to the Office of Partnership Programs.
+All partnership program students must submit your immunization documentation and meningitis acknowledgement using the

 Claim your CUNYfirst Student Account